Institute for Thomas Paine Studies

-The department of Religious Studies offers the course “Jesus and Judaism” as well as the course “The Holocaust and the Churches.” which includes a travel component to Poland to study at the former death camp, Auschwitz.
+The department of Religious Studies offers the course “The Holocaust and the Churches” which includes a travel component to Poland to study at the former death camp, Auschwitz.

 Council on the Arts

-The Iona College Council on the Arts is dedicated to sponsoring artistic and cultural programs for the enrichment of the Iona College community, particularly the student body.
+The Iona University Council on the Arts is dedicated to sponsoring artistic and cultural programs for the enrichment of the Iona University community, particularly the student body.

 With an endowment from the Baron Lambert Fund for the Arts, established by Mr. and Mrs. Joseph M. Murphy, the Council exists to make the arts more present and visible - providing the unique awareness, inspiration, and participation which the arts promote.

 Consisting of Iona University faculty, administrators, students, and alumni, the Council on the Arts seeks to expand and deepen the cultural life of our student body.
 The Council produces and coordinates events whereby students, faculty and administrators may experience the arts communally.